straw-hat-team/adr/src/adrs/5541831634/README.md

 The simplest way to answer that question is to ask which [Route](#route) is involved, and work your way up or down the Application Tree.

+For that reason, we need to have a strong cohesion and controlled coupling of the files between the routes is critical.
+The higher your changes are in the Application Tree, the more risk you are introducing to the application.
+The lower your changes are in the Application Tree, the less risk you are introducing to the application since the changes are more isolated.

+Probably the most important part of the ADR is the fact that you can not import or have circular dependencies between sibling routes, you will require to move the files to a common root directory that is a parent to the routes.
+Signaling that the files are shared between the routes and that the files are increasing the risk of the application.

 ## Resolution